Cogmob/mu/specification.md

 * run the tools.build.dev(path) function by requiring gen/stored/tools.js,
     passing the root folder as a parameter
-    * deletes the folder gen/dev/src
+    * deletes the folder gen/dev/src apart from saved files eg node_modules
     * copies from src to gen/dev/src
     * installs npm modules
     * compiles all the source files in place in gen/dev/src